Other great vegan businesses & organisations

 "Would You Eat Chocolate with Polyglycerol Polyricinoleate?" it may be vegan but it's as nasty as the most nasty thing!
 Do you know which major 'vegan' brands and products use this stuff?
 If you value your health, find out!

 Carrageenan - from seaweed so it must be ok to eat.... right?
-This non-food additive finds it's way into so many foods and now vegan 'alternatives' such as chocolate, cheese, milks, ice creams, sweets and marshmallows (not Anandas!).
+This non-food additive finds it's way into so many foods and vegan 'alternatives' such as chocolate, cheese, milks, ice creams, sweets and marshmallows (not Anandas!).
 Why do so many independent award winning researchers and scientists condemn it?
 Are minutely different molecular phosphate weights the only real difference between iota, kappa and lambda?
 And is it true that all carrageenan types degrade into a dangerous form in the presence of stomach acid (hydrochloric)?
 Why have 'safe' consumption limits been determined if it is not dangerous?
 Is there a correlation between the rise in diabetes, stomach disease (inc IBS), and the widespread introduction and use of carrageenan in foods?
-A cursory online search may initially lead one to believe that carrageenan is safe.
+Because there's a huge vested interest in this additive, with a lot of money behind it, a cursory online search may initially lead one to believe that carrageenan is safe.
 Dig deeper and you may not be so sure. . .
 Check out Frontiers in Pediatrics, Carrageenan, as a good starting point for collated research, also the vegan princess US.

 Food labelling FSA 08 - revised criteria for the labelling of food and additives have been produced by the fsa.
 They say that the intention was to clarify, re-assure and help enforce standards in regard to what manufacturers can claim regarding 'natural pure fresh' etc. The fsa essentially concludes that existing legislation is largely sufficient.
 One would think that terms such as 'pure' or 'natural' can only be used when a product actually is pure or natural.
 After all: the Cambridge dictionary defines natural as 'found in nature and not involving anything made or done by humans' the Oxford dictionary as: 'natural - existing in . . nature; not made or caused by humankind'.
 We believe that it is in everyone's interest to be aware of how differently the fsa define these terms for the labelling of pre-prepared foods and confectionary.
 FSA rules are a very good argument for only taking notice of Vegan Society accreditation when it comes to choosing genuinely vegan food, because there's no 'wiggle room' with the Vegan Soc., every aspect has to be 100%, and if the company, not just the product, is certified - then you know you're making a safe choice.